 Ciaràn is an Editor for the BMC Series since March 2019.
 He obtained his BSc in Neuroscience from University College Dublin, MSc & PhD in Pharmaceutical Sciences from University of Copenhagen, Denmark.
 He still researches the neurochemical correlates of behaviour relevant to psychiatric disorders cross-species.
-Having most enjoyed the publishing process during his PhD, Ciaràn relocated to London to join BMC.
-He is committed to promoting valid science on open-access platforms as Editor for BMC Cardiovascular Disorders, BMC Endocrine Disorders, BMC Musculoskeletal Disorders, BMC Rheumatology & BMC Sports Science, Medicine & Rehabilitation.
+Having most enjoyed the publishing process during his PhD, Ciaràn relocated to London to pursue an Editorial career at BMC Series.
+He is committed to promoting robust science on open-access platforms as Editor of BMC Cardiovascular Disorders, BMC Endocrine Disorders, BMC Musculoskeletal Disorders, BMC Rheumatology & BMC Sports Science, Medicine & Rehabilitation.

 Non-coronary artery cardiac disease